-The approved TIA (ITS Ref.
-4170) land use extents and their expected development trips for the mixed-use Groot Phesantekraal Phase 5 development is summarised in Table 8.
+The most recent amendments (ITS Ref.
+4071.2) to the approved TIA, detailing the land use extents and net new development trips for the mixed-use Groot Phesantekraal Phase 5 development, are summarised in Table 8.

 Table 8: Land Use and Expected Impact - Groot Phesantekraal Phase 5